 What’s your goal?
 Lose weight?
 Gain fitness?
 Revamp your eating habits?

-Defining goals is an essential piece of the healthy habits we teach at Farrell’s Waterloo.
+Defining goals is an essential piece of the healthy habits we teach at Farrell’s Cedar Falls.
 Try it for yourself during a free week with us.

 How to Stay Motivated After Setting Goals